College of Arms: Reform

-Despite the findings of this inquiry, the issues surrounding the status and position of the College continued.
+Despite the findings of this inquiry, the issues surrounding the status and position of the college continued.
 At the beginning of the 20th century these issues were once again brought to the forefront.
 In 1903 an inquiry was set up at the instructions of Arthur Balfour, soon to be Prime Minister.
-The committee of inquiry was to consist of eight members, Sir Algernon West was made chairman.
-They were tasked to investigate "the constitution, duties and administration of the Heralds' College".
-The main issues being the anomalous position of the College, who are theoretically officials of the Royal Household, but actually derive their income from fees paid by private individuals for their services.
+The committee of inquiry was to consist of eight members; Sir Algernon West was made chairman.
+They were tasked to investigate "the constitution, duties and administration of the Heralds' College"; the main issues being the anomalous position of the college, who are theoretically officials of the royal household, but actually derive their income from fees paid by private individuals for their services.
 Some of the members of the committee (a minority) wanted (like Burke thirty-four years earlier) to make officers of the College of Arms into "salaried civil servants of the state".
-Despite concluding that some form of change was necessary, the inquiry categorically stated that any changes "is at the present time and in present circumstances impracticable."
+Despite concluding that some form of change was necessary, the inquiry categorically stated that any change "is at the present time and in present circumstances impracticable."
 In 1905 the generous endowment from the Crown (as instituted by George IV) was stopped by the Liberal Government of the day as part of its campaign against the House of Lords and the class system.

 A second inquiry was established in 1928 under the chairmanship of Lord Birkenhead.
 The inquiry was called soon after a secret memorandum, written in 1927, was circulated by the Home Office, criticising the constitution and workings of the heralds.
-The memorandum states that "They have, as will be seen from this memorandum, in many cases attempted to interfere with the exercise by the Secretary of State of his constitutional responsibility for advising the Crown", and that the College had "adopted practices in connection with matters within their jurisdiction which seem highly improper in themselves, and calculated to bring the Royal Prerogative into contempt."
+The memorandum states that "They have, as will be seen from this memorandum, in many cases attempted to interfere with the exercise by the Secretary of State of his constitutional responsibility for advising the Crown", and that the college had "adopted practices in connection with matters within their jurisdiction which seem highly improper in themselves, and calculated to bring the royal prerogative into contempt."
 These accusations concern the actions of certain heralds, who overzealously advocate the cases of their paid clients, even against the opposition of the ministers of the day.
 Sir Anthony Wagner writes that "The officers of these departments, no doubt, in the overconfident way of their generation, esteemed the College an anachronistic and anomalous institution overdue for reform or abolition."
 The memorandum ended by saying that "the College of Arms is a small and highly organised luxury trade, dependent for its living on supplying the demand for a fancy article among the well to do: and like many such trades it has in very many cases to create the demand before it can supply it."